 My first Zumio X, I should mention, went haywire and had to be replaced.
 This toy has a standard one-year manufacturer’s warranty, but I can’t help wondering, who is this company anyway?
 Where’s the pedigree, the reassurances in their ability to manufacture long-term vibrators?
 Their site says the company is run by “the same talented individuals behind the development of several of the world’s best-selling adult vibrators,” a suspiciously vague and meaningless claim from a company that just popped up out of nowhere.
 I wish I felt I could trust the quality more.

-Especially since the Zumio X costs $140 and has been birthed into a world already populated by a bevy of amazing toys.
+The Zumio X costs $98 and has been birthed into a world already populated by a bevy of amazing toys.
 Its closest competitor, the Eroscillator, is a timeless toy with oscillation that feels much deeper than the Zumio X’s vibration — making it a better investment, especially considering its dependable AC power and interchangeable attachments.
 The powerhouse We-Vibe Tango is only $80, and small rechargeables these days can cost as little as $40.
-The Zumio X is also not as versatile as vibes like the Rave ($109) and Mona 2 ($169), which can rouse the G-spot if inserted.
+The Zumio X is also not as versatile as vibes like the Sassy ($60), Rave ($109) and Mona 2 ($169), which can rouse the G-spot if inserted.

 The Zumio X should not be your experiment in whether you like pinpoint stimulation, ’cause if you don’t then there’s no escape.
 I wouldn’t recommend it to beginners, and I wouldn’t want it to be my only vibrator, either; it’s not as all-purpose or universally satisfying as others.
 It’s more like a specialty food that really hits the spot once in a while.